Minsmere River: Landscape

 Between Yoxford and Eastbridge the landscape is classified as valley meadows and fens.
 The narrow valley, which has some peat deposits, is largely drained through a system of dykes and used as grassland with some areas of mixed woodland.
 Suffolk Wildlife Trust maintains a 20 ha nature reserve at Darsham Marshes along this stretch of the river.

 Past Eastbridge the landscape is largely flat along the line of the river.
 This is known as the Minsmere Level, an area of drained and re-flooded marshland with underlying alluvial geology.
 The area to the south of the Minsmere New Cut is used a grazing marsh.
 To the north the wetland areas are flooded and managed as part of the RSPB's habitat management strategy for its Minsmere reserve.

 The area provides a number of important habitats for bitterns, marsh harriers, hen harriers, avocets and Dartford warblers.
 The wetland areas include flooded lagoons and much of the area is designated as a Ramsar site.
-The grazing marshes to the south of the Minsmere Levels provide over-wintering grounds for a variety of different waterfowl species.
+The grazing marshes to the south of the Minsmere Levels provide overwintering grounds for a variety of different waterfowl species.